motionharvest/agent-skills/README.md

 **Design Phase**
 - **[ux-methodology-design](./ux-methodology-design/SKILL.md)** — Optimize visual hierarchy, interactions, and presentation using design laws (Fitts's Law, Von Restorff, Doherty Threshold, etc.).
 Answers: *How should information be presented?*

+**Identity Phase**
+- **[visual-identity](./visual-identity/SKILL.md)** — Lock the brand language before writing code.
+Defines personality keywords, explores typography pairings, expands the color system to a full token set, and names 4 signature motion vocabulary moves.
+Outputs `design-system.md` ready for the build phase.
+Award-winning studios run this before implementation.

+**Build Phase**
+- **[motion-web-design](./motion-web-design/SKILL.md)** — Build the site.
+Takes a build prompt (from audience-site-brief) and `design-system.md` (from visual-identity) and produces a coded, running landing page using Vite + GSAP + Lenis.
+Implements choreographed scroll animations, micro-interactions, and polished visual design.
+Sources imagery from Unsplash and documents video slots for Replicate.
+Targets Awwwards-quality execution.

+**Optimization Phase**
+- **[ab-testing](./ab-testing/SKILL.md)** — Plan conversion experiments before and after launch.
+Produces a prioritized test backlog using the PIE framework (Potential, Importance, Ease), hypothesis templates, and persona-calibrated CTA variants.
+Enforces the right testing order: headlines first, button color last.

 **Full Orchestration**
 - **[audience-site-brief](./audience-site-brief/SKILL.md)** — Complete pipeline for users who want guided end-to-end flow.
-Coordinates all phases and outputs a build prompt for visual design tools.
+Coordinates all phases and outputs a build prompt for the identity and build phases.

 ### How It Works

 1. **Start:** Run `/perfect-design` with a goal or screenshot
 2. **Diagnose:** Skill asks 2–3 clarifying questions, checks `ux.md` for prior work
-3. **Route:** Hands off to appropriate skill (research → personas → reference sites → architecture → design)
+3. **Route:** Hands off to the appropriate skill in the pipeline
 4. **Coordinate:** Each skill reads and updates `ux.md`
-5. **Continue:** Come back anytime to check progress or move to next phase
+5. **Continue:** Come back anytime to check progress or move to the next phase

 ### Example Workflows